flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

   `-v VAR`   If given, the output is assigned to the variable `VAR` instead of printed to `stdout` (comparable to `sprintf()` in some way)
   ---------- -------------------------------------------------------------------------------------------------------------------------------

-The `-v` Option can\'t assign directly to array indexes in Bash versions older than Bash 4.1.
+The `-v` Option can't assign directly to array indexes in Bash versions older than Bash 4.1.

 \<note warning\> In versions newer than 4.1, one must be careful when